This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Australia.

 Which parties have standing to bring a patent infringement action?
 Under which circumstances will a patent licensee have standing to bring an action?

 An action for patent infringement can be brought by either the patent owner or the exclusive licensee of a patent.
-An exclusive licensee must have exclusive rights with regard to all aspects of exploitation e.g. manufacture and sale.
+An exclusive licensee must have exclusive rights with regard to all aspects of exploitation e.g. manufacture and sale, which has proven a strict and harsh test in recent years.

 Who has standing to bring an invalidity action against a patent?
 Is any particular connection to the patentee or patent required?